-Repayment upon maturity: The outstanding principle amounts of the convertible notes (being the outstanding
+The outstanding principle amounts of the convertible notes (being the outstanding Repayment upon maturity:

-The terms of the notes were varied on 19 October 2016 so that they now have a subject to Coppermoly paying the note holder a break fee equal to 5% of the repayment amount.
+The terms of the notes were varied on 19 October 2016 to extend the Maturity Date to 19 December 2017.
+The terms of the notes were again varied on 31 repayment amount.

-Maturity Date of 19 December 2017.
+October 2017 to further extend the Maturity Date to 19 December 2018.

-The notes may be repaid by Coppermoly any time prior to the Maturity Date
+The notes may be repaid by Coppermoly any time prior to the Maturity Date subject to Coppermoly paying the note holder a break fee equal to 5% of the